sharpninja/The-Dark-Jedi-Knight/Story/# The Dark Jedi Knight.md

-# The Dark Jedi Knight
+# I. The Dark Jedi Knight

 Bruce Wayne wakes up in the brig of ...
 Something big.
 Nothing feels right.
 No, nothing feels _the same._